reframejs/reframe/helpers/wildcard-api/readme.md

 Should I create my API with Wildcard API, RESTful, or GraphQL?

 Doesn't it mean that the server needs to be deployed more often?

+RPC APIs are nothing new, right?

+Very right.
+And actually, RPC APIs existed even before REST.
+That said, we are observing an alarming trend of developers being negatively influence by the GraphQL hype.
+Using GraphQL to create an API that is going to be consumed by clients that you have under control is very wrong.
+Setting up a GraphQL API and caring the considerable increased complexity of your architecture that comes with.
+The only justification for that added complexity is if you have third parties consuming your API.
+Otherwise (which is like 99% of the time), a good old RPC API is just fine.
+Half the motivation of Wildard is to spread that knowledge.
+And Wildcard makes it trivial to implement a safe RPC API.

 What about Caching?